 The course thoroughly examines the concept of quality and the tactical approaches used to manage quality improvement efforts in organizations.
-Students are exposed to theoretical and practical issues to prepare them for the American Society of Quality (ASQ) certification exam.
-Prerequisite: MT2001.
+Students are exposed to theoretical and practical issues to prepare them for quality process management.
+Prerequisites: MG2030, MT2001.
+(PT) Ouarter Credit Hours 4.5